-Iowa drivers must be aware that deer soon will pose a potentially dangerous threat to motor vehicles and their passengers on all Midwest roads - especially during the months of September, October and November.
+Iowa drivers must be aware that deer soon will pose a potentially dangerous threat to motor vehicles and their passengers on all Midwest roads - during the fall months and especially October and November.

 As the fall harvest kicks in, crop and cover patterns change dramatically and quickly, daylight hours become shorter, and the deer breeding season begins, deer are on the move more than any time of the year.
 These many distractions for deer contribute to their entering roadways at will and unknowingly into the path of vehicles.

 Here are some things drivers can do that will help them avoid deer-vehicle accidents.

 *When driving near shelfterbelts, woodlots, creeks, farm field driveways, or where crops are still standing, especially during evening or early morning, reduce your vehicle's speed and watch very carefully for deer.
 When you spot a deer, assume there will be others in the same area either ahead of behind the one you've seen.
 Be prepared to stop suddenly.